 The highest rates of injury occur in sports that involve contact and collisions—such as football and rugby.
 However, the more severe injuries can occur during individual sports and recreational activities—such as gymnastics and skateboarding.

+School sports injuries in Washington state are often take seriously.
 In 2009, Washington State became the first state to pass a sports concussion law.
-The Zackery Lystedt Law requires schools to have management policies for concussion and head injuries in youth sports.
+The Zackery Lystedt Law requires schools to have management policies for concussion and head injuries for school sports in Washington State schools.
 The law also requires an injured player to be medically cleared by a licensed health care professional before returning to the game.
 If a school fails to follow the requirements of the Lystedt law, it can be held liable for the resulting harm.

 There are several things parents, coaches and players can do in order to prevent or minimize the chances of a head injury or concussion occurring: